PetoLau/jekyll-now/_posts/2016-11-08-Exploration-data-from-smart-meters-in-R.md

 }
 {% endhighlight %}

-Next it is a necessary to define metric, with which our forecasts will be compared.
-For simple comparison [MAPE](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error) is used.
+Next it is a necessary to define metric, with which our forecasts will be evaluated and compared.
+For simple comparison, [MAPE](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error) is used.
 Lets define function to compute Mean Absolute Percentage Error.

 {% highlight r %}
 mape <- function(real, pred){